gatsbyjs/gatsby/docs/blog/2019-01-25-blazing-fast-development-with-gatsby-and-sanity-io/index.md

 }
 ```

-If you [add a token with read permissions](https://github.com/sanity-io/example-company-website-gatsby-sanity-combo#enable-gatsby-watch-mode-for-drafts) and set `draftOverlay: true`, you will get _all_ editing changes live.
+If you [add a token with read permissions](https://github.com/sanity-io/example-company-website-gatsby-sanity-combo#enable-gatsby-watch-mode-for-drafts) and set `overlayDrafts: true`, you will get _all_ editing changes live.
 This also makes it possible for a team to collaborate on design, code, and content at the same time, across multiple devices.
 It makes developing a site with Gatsby even more fun!

 ## Fast, frugal builds